pocketdigi/kong-admin-ui/README.md

 **Only support kong 0.14.x and above.**

 From version 0.3, we support custom headers,so you can use Basic Authentication plugin and Cors plugin on your Kong Admin Service,and add credential on header.

+### How to use
+1. If your computer can visit kong admin api and intenet, you can use the demo we deployed.
+2. Clone the source code,compile,deploy with nginx
+3. Download the zip we packed，deploy with nginx
+4. Deploy with docker

+    ``` docker run -d --name kong-admin-ui -p 8899:80 pocketdigi/kong-admin-ui:0.3 ```

 ### Screenshots